-Situated 40 kms from Udaipur, the enchanting Jaisamand Lake is the second largest artificial lake in Asia.
-Commissioned in 1685 by the then ruler Maharana Jai Singh, the beautiful lake covers a sprawling area of 36 sqkm and has been a summer retreat for queen of Udaipur as evident from the grandiose palace in the lake’s backdrop.
-The lake itself comprises of seven islands which is still home to tribe of Bhil Minas.
+Situated 40 kms from Udaipur, the enchanting Jaisamand Lake is the second-largest artificial lake in Asia.
+Commissioned in 1685 by the then ruler Maharana Jai Singh, the beautiful lake covers a sprawling area of 36 sqkm and has been a summer retreat for the queen of Udaipur as evident from the grandiose palace in the lake’s backdrop.
+The lake itself comprises of seven islands which are still home to a tribe of Bhil Minas.
 With delicately carved cenotaphs on its banks, Jaisamand Lake is a tourist paradise where tourists can enjoy the boat ride just the royal family used to in the days of yore.

 It is to be highly noted that throughout the year, Jaisamand can be visited by native and foreign tourists.
 Mainly in the month of March and April, the peak period of visit happens because it is the starting period of the onset of summer season and the climate in this region is very pleasant.
 If the tourists are comfortable with rainy season then between June to September months are also a wonderful time to visit this village.

 The climate condition of Jaisamand is usually very hot and semi-arid.
 There is some kind of relief only during the monsoonal period when rainy weather condition brings in thick clouds to lower the temperature slightly.